The 5th International Conference on Code Quality

 It’s a hybrid event, all speakers are welcome to either attend it in person or present their work remotely over Zoom.

 The 5th International Conference on Code Quality (ICCQ) is a one-day computer science event focused on static and dynamic analysis, program verification, programming languages design, software bug detection, and software maintenance.
-ICCQ is organized in cooperation with Ural Federal University and IEEE Siberian Section.
+ICCQ is organized in cooperation with Ural Federal University and IEEE Russia (Siberia) Section.

 ieee-siberia